NafisMolla/Systolic_Matrix_Multiply/README.md

 # Systolic_Matrix_Multiply

 ### Overview
 Systolic matrix multiplication is used all over for its ability to proccess large matrices.
-This is my attempt to try making one :)
+This is my attempt to try making one :).
+I have higlighted a few of the main functions and what they do.

 ### 1. **Control Module**